FitzwilliamMuseum/egyptiancoffins/_reuse/lexicon.md

 Taking something as one's own or to one's own use: this might be the purpose of an underlying modification

 #### Embellishment
-*(This also appears under actions of modification)* <br />
+*(This also appears under **Actions of modification** above)* <br />
 The effect of making something more attractive through adding, or adding to, decoration or adornment

 #### Reassignment
-The act of assigning something differently, to a person, place, purpose, category, etc.
+The assigning of something to a different person, a different place, a different purpose, a different category, etc.

 #### Repurposing
-See **Adaptation/repurposing** above
+*See **Adaptation/repurposing** above*

 #### Usurpation
-The taking/seizing of something (usually property) by force or without authority
+The taking/seizing of something (usually property) by force and/or without authority